elasticio/gspreadsheets/README.md

 |Use first row/column as header|true|You should specify Yes if your data has a header in the first row/column and you want to use these values as json key in the output message.
 If you specify No, json key will be taken from row/column index according to A1 notation.
 Se example below |`Yes`|
 |Select All Data               |true|You should specify Yes if you want to fetch all spreadsheet data whenever step starts.
 If you specify No, a step will be emitting only delta changes (lines which were added after last step runs) |`No`|

-`IMPORTANT!:` If integrator uses `Use first row/column as header` feature, Integrator should be sure that header values is unique.
+`IMPORTANT!:` Using `Use first row/column as header` feature, you must be sure that header values are unique.

 #### Cases with ROWS dimension:

 ![Table](https://user-images.githubusercontent.com/13310949/59919432-14cf9400-9430-11e9-9522-3d20c3fa2337.png)

-After trigger execution, data will be extracted from the table above and will be emitted next messages:
+After a trigger execution, data will be extracted from the table above and the following message will be emitted:

 ##### 1) Dimension: `ROWS`, Use first row/column as header: `Yes`
 ```js